 When it comes to a system for anything, the system is more important than the tool.
 You can use multiple tools to accomplish the same goal.

-For example, say I create notes for all my books about attention.
-If I create a page with the title attention, all of those notes will be linked to that page without me having to do anything else.
+- For example, say I create notes for all my books about attention.
+If I make a page with the title attention, all of those notes will be linked to that page without me having to do anything else.

-Nat Eliason goes into much more detail in this article on how he took notes on 250+ Books in Roam.
-Check out his video below as well if you want a more in-depth look at how it works.
+- Nat Eliason goes into much more detail in this article on how he took notes on 250+ Books in Roam.

 The Value of Taking More Effective Notes on the Books Your Read